 5. Closing date

-The closing date for entries is Sunday 4 January 2015 (23.59 GMT).
+The closing date for entries is Friday 5th January 2018 (23.59 GMT).

-• The prize for the winning photograph is £2000 cash and a copy of Wisden 2015
+- the prize for the winning photograph is £2,000 and a copy of Wisden 2018;

-• Two runners-up will each receive £1000 cash and a copy of Wisden 2015
+- two runners-up will each receive £1,000 and a copy of Wisden 2018;

 7. Submission guidelines

-Format: Images must have been taken at a sufficiently high resolution and should be submitted as JPEGs at 300dpi with no interpolation applied.
+- Format: Images must have been taken at a sufficiently high resolution and should be submitted as JPEGs at 300dpi with no interpolation applied.
 No tiffs, bitmap or raw images will be accepted.

 - Calibration and colour: Images must be colour profiled/corrected before submission.
 Allowances will NOT be made for poor colour profiling/correction.
 Please ensure your images are not over saturated and faithfully represent the subject matter.

 - Adjusting your image: The faithful representation of what was captured at the time of the shot being taken must be maintained.
 Digital adjustments are only acceptable if limited to minor cleaning work (removing dust spots), levels, curves, colour, saturation and contrast work.
 Sharpening and minimal cropping is allowed.
 Compositing, sandwich shots and double exposures are not permitted.
 Adding or removing distractions, items, people etc into/from the image is not allowed.
 Pictures that have been digitally manipulated in breach of these rules are not eligible.

 9. Judges’ decisions

-The winning entrants will be notified at least one week prior to the announcement of the winning images in April 2015.
-Winners will be asked to keep this information confidential until the results are announced in April 2015.
+The winning entrants will be notified at least one week prior to the announcement of the winning images in April 2018.
+Winners will be asked to keep this information confidential until the results are announced in April 2018.

-In addition, you grant MCC a non-exclusive licence to exhibit the eleven shortlisted images at Lord's Cricket Ground.
+In addition, you grant MCC a non-exclusive licence to exhibit the eleven (11) shortlisted images at Lord's Cricket Ground.

 Entrants must be the sole author and owner of the copyright for all images entered and will retain full copyright in their images at all times and any use of a submitted image beyond the uses set out in point 11 above must be by separate agreement with the copyright owner.

-Wisden and MCC hope that opportunities may arise for winning photographers to benefit from the commercial use of their image in connection with the competition, but if any such opportunities do arise they will be exploited only with the copyright owner’s permission.
+Wisden and MCC hope that opportunities may arise for winning photographers to benefit from the commercial use of their image in connection with the Competition, but if any such opportunities do arise they will be exploited only with the copyright owner’s permission.